 What is the Water Quality in Kingsport, Tennessee?

-Compared to other US cities over 50,000, Kingsport water quality ranks in the high range for contamination excluding Lead.
+Compared to other US cities, Kingsport water quality ranks in the lower range for contamination excluding Lead.

 Most of their 14 contaminants have cancer-causing attributes.